-- 5. Start the engine and raise the loader lever to raise the log onto the sawmill bed.
+- 5. raise the loader lever to raise the log onto the sawmill bed.
 Simply let the loader rise until the log rolls onto the mill bed. - 6.
 Lower the loading arm.
 Leave the loading arm about halfway up while squaring the log.
 This will stop the log from rolling off the side of the mill.